 gpinitsystem utility or the

 gpexpand utility.
-As a best practice, the mirror runs on a different host than the primary instance to protect from a single machine failure.
+The mirror runs on a different host than the primary instance to protect from a single machine failure.
 There are different strategies for assigning mirrors to hosts.
 When choosing the layout of the primaries and mirrors, it is important to consider the failure scenarios to ensure that processing skew is minimized in the case of a single machine failure.

-There are two master instances in a highly available cluster, a primary and a standby.
+There are two masters in a highly available cluster, a primary and a standby.
 As with segments, the master and standby should be deployed on different hosts so that the cluster can tolerate a single host failure.
-Clients connect to the primary master and queries can be run only on the primary master.
-The standby master is kept up to date with the primary master using Write-Ahead Logging (WAL)-based streaming replication.
-See Overview of Master Mirroring.
+Clients connect to the primary master and queries can be executed only on the primary master.
+The secondary master is kept up-to-date by replicating the write-ahead log (WAL) from the primary to the secondary.

 If the master fails, the administrator runs the